-Our opinion, based on the evidence obtained, is taxes were usually reported correctly by the hotel operator and fees for late payments are identified and invoiced by the Treasurer's Office.
+Our opinion, based on the evidence obtained, is taxes were generally reported and paid completely and accurately, with limited errors.
 This assessment is based on the strengths and weaknesses identified for the operational objectives below.

-Business Process Objective Assessment i Hotel revenue is fully reported to the County Generally Effective Tax payments are complete and timely Generally Effective
+Business Process Objective Assessment i Hotel revenue is fully reported to the County Effective Tax payments are complete and timely Generally Effective